Cosmetology Schools in Wyoming

 Within each of the topics listed above, you spend some time on theory and some time on practice.
 The closer you get to the end of your education, the more time you should spend on practice.

 Cosmetology license renewal in Wyoming happens every two years in the month of the licensee's birthday.
 The cost is $96 to renew licenses for two years.
 You must also pay a $75 fee if you are working as an independent contractor.
 Currently, Wyoming does not require cosmetology continuing education hours to renew licenses.
 However, cosmetology CEUs are always recommended to stay current in the industry.

 Cosmetologists are amongst the highest paid in Wyoming compared with the rest of the United States.
 Prospective cosmetologists can expect to receive training in cutting hair, waxing, nails, and facials.
 Upon completion of training, cosmetologists in Wyoming must pass an exam and be certified by the Wyoming Board of Cosmetology.

-Wyoming Board of Cosmetology
+Contact the Wyoming State Board of Cosmetology

-In that regard, those looking to begin a cosmetology career seek help at
+As state projections display an increase in the number of beauty professionals within North Dakota, cosmetology is continuing to be regarded favorably.
+In that regard, those looking to begin a cosmetology career seek help at these institutions.